osowsky/pyConics/README.md

 `pyConics` handles points, lines and conics by using algebraic geometry and homogeneous coordinates (projective geometry).

+## An overview

+`pyConics` is a personal project that I have been working on since 2020.
+Its main goal is to provide a tool based on algebraic geometry and linear algebra for manipulating two-dimensional geometric forms such as points, lines, conics and pencil of conics.

+It is worth noting that all of the geometric forms in `pyConics` lie in a Projective space, therefore they are represented by homogeneous coordinates and/or by an homogeneous system of linear equations.

+When the `pyConics` package is finished, it will serve as a basis for the development of a much larger project that consists of solving the problem of multilateration (MLAT), also known as hyperbolic positioning.
+In other words, it is a method of locating an object by getting the time difference of arrival (TDOA) of a signal emitted from the object to three or more receivers/stations.

+Additionally (version 0.2.6), this package can be used by high school and undergraduate students to solve two-dimensional Cartesian geometry problems with points and lines, such as:

+1) find a line that passes through two given points.
+2) find the point of intersection of two given lines.
+3) given a point and a straight line, find a line that crosses this point and is perpendicular to the given line.

+In version 1.0.0, besides you being able to solve the problems as above, you will also be able to graph these results, allowing you to illustrate and insert them into any kind of document.

 ## Installation

 From a local directory clones this project: